TracyMumbi/Phase-1-Project/README.md

 ## RECIPE APP
 ### INTRODUCTION
-The recipe app is used by anybody who wants to cook and doesn't really know how to cook or even the steps on how to cook specific foods.<br>This app provides the user with a search functionality where they can search the specific food that they would want, then it provide him/her with the food searched together with a picture of the food and also clear instructions on how to make the food.<br>
+The recipe app is used by anybody who wants to cook and doesn't really know how to cook or even the steps on how to cook specific foods.<br>This app provides the user with a search functionality where they can search the specific food that they would want, then it provide him/her with the food searched together with a picture of the food and also clear instructions on how to make the food.<br>It also provides the user with a button where you can add your recipe to the site

 Use <a href = "https://tracymumbi.github.io/Phase-1-Project/">this </a> to get the deployed site